RicoSuaveDesign/ComputingParadigmsFall2k17/readme.md

 ## Ruby
 The files and folders labeled homework are all ruby projects.
-Homework 2 demonstrates usage of yield statements with various squares.
+- Homework 2 demonstrates usage of yield statements with various squares.
-Homework 3 manipulates the filesystem through commands Homework 4 is a Dungeons and Dragons character creator.
-This is an ongoing project that will improve as time goes one.
+- Homework 3 manipulates the filesystem through commands.
+- Homework 4 is a Dungeons and Dragons character creator.
+This is an ongoing project that will improve as time goes on.